juliorodrigues07/parallel_primes/README.md

       make with_prof

+## OpenMP

+- To execute the program's parallel version with shared memory and OpenMP (You may need to alter the number of threads in the source code - _divisors.h_), run the following commands:

+      make sh_omp

+## Open MPI

-## Shared
+### Shared

-Run the following command for executing the program in an unique multicore machine:
+- Run the following command for executing the program in an unique multicore machine with shared memory:

       make shared_run

-## Distributed
+### Distributed

-Run the following command for executing the program in multiple machines:
+- Run the following command for executing the program in multiple machines with distributed memory:

       make distributed_run

+## Hybrid (OpenMP and Open MPI)

+- Run the following for executing the parallel program in multiple machines (Distributed memory - MPI | Shared memory - OpenMP)

+      make hybrid

 # Optional Running